 Player Props

-Player props are some of the more enjoyable bets I like to make.
+Player props are other option and one growing in popularity.
 You can wager on individual “props” such as yards, catches, interceptions, and touchdowns.
 This market is more exploitable than the primary markets, as sportsbooks don’t entirely trust their numbers.

 For this reason, they lower the limits (amount of money) you can wager on each prop bet.
 If you’re venturing over to betting from fantasy football, player props are the most natural transition for that.